Classical and Quantum Electrodynamics Concept Based on Maxwell Equations' Symmetry: Quaternion Nature of EM-Field

 It is easily to see, that invariants for EM-field, consisting of two hyperbolic dually symmetric parts, that is at $\vartheta \neq 0$ have the form, analogous to (\ref{eq1bcde}) and they can be obtained, if parameter $\theta$ to replace by $i\vartheta$.
 They are Consequently, two real invariats at $\vartheta \neq 0$ have the form

-It follows from relation (\ref{eq1cacde}), that in both the cases, that is at $\vartheta = 0$ and at fixed $\vartheta \neq 0$, we obtain in fact well known EM-field invariants, since factor $e^ {2\vartheta}$ at fixed $\vartheta$ seems to be insufficient.
-At the same time at arbitrary $\vartheta$ the relation
+It follows from relation (\ref{eq1cacde}), that in both the cases, that is, at $\vartheta = 0$ and at fixed $\vartheta \neq 0$, we obtain in fact well known EM-field invariants, since factor $e^ {2\vartheta}$ at fixed $\vartheta$ seems to be insufficient.
+At the same time at arbitrary $\vartheta$,which can be considered to be additional variable, the relation

 is taking place.
 It is seen, that the value of $W$ is independent on $\vartheta$.
 It means physically, that the absolute values of both the vector-functions $\vec {E}(\vec{r},t)$ and $\vec {H}(\vec{r},t)$ are changed synchronously by hyperbolic dual transformations.